felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 **Overall:**
 Growth comes mainly from **more customers**, not more purchases per customer.
 The business is heavily dependent on Q4 and should encourage off-season purchases to reduce seasonal risk.
+Margins are strong but concentrated and sensitive to inventory mistakes.
+NorthStar must manage Q2–Q3 inventory more carefully and reduce reliance on markdown-heavy Q4 performance.

 <br><br>
 ---